 The pride of the Val Rahmeh garden is the magnificent sophora toromiro tree, a flowering tree endemic to Easter Island, where it is now extinct, while other natural marvels include banana, kiwi and papaya trees, 400-year-old olive trees, passion flowers, bamboo and ginger plants.

-At the centre of the garden is a carefully designed pond, which provides a home for aquatic plants such as water lillies, lotus and papyrus.
+At the center of the garden is a carefully designed pond, which provides a home for aquatic plants such as water lilies, lotus and papyrus.

 The Val Rahmeh Exotic Garden

 The Val Rahmeh Exotic Garden,

 Show Phone Number04 93 35 86 72